 - Wacky Homeroom: The class is relatively close and provides a sense of normalcy to Marinette and Adrien's lives.
 Each of the students has a distinct design and personality (some based on stereotypes such as Alpha Bitch, Nerd, etc.).

 - Weirdness Magnet: The school as a whole seems to be a frequent target for akuma.
-Besides the class themselves, Jalil (Pharaoh) is Alix's brother, Roger (Rogercop) is Sabrina's father, and Fred (Mime) is Mylène's father.
-Worth noting that Aurore (Stormy Weather) and Theo (Copycat) are students at the school as well, and Mr. D'argencourt (Darkblade) is the fencing instructor and P.E. coach.
+Besides the main class, the students' family members and other staff and students at the school have also been targeted.
 Turns out that Hawk Moth is counting on this, due to Chloé's poor attitude being extremely liable to upset people and make them vulnerable to akumatization.
+Lila also helps a lot, especially by the third season.

 Akumatized forms: Vanisher, Miraculer